Times Spent Outdoors: Priceless!

 Ranchers applying for the funds are required to provide a funding match either in cash or in-kind and/or third-party funds.
 Applicants must also provide documentation on the conflict-avoidance method being used and its effectiveness.

-"We appreciate the Arizona Game and Fish Department working to secure these resources and are encouraged that the Department continues to recognize the losses caused by the Mexican wolf program," said Arizona rancher Steve Pierce, who also serves as Arizona Farm and Ranch Group president.
+"We appreciate the Arizona Game And Fish Department working to secure these resources and are encouraged that the Department continues to recognize the losses caused by the Mexican wolf program," said Arizona rancher Steve Pierce, who also serves as Arizona Farm and Ranch Group president.
 "Providing solutions for conflict avoidance is another critical tool in proper wolf management - just as important as covering losses through the Arizona Livestock Loss Board."

 The Arizona Livestock Loss Board was established in 2015 and is charged with addressing the depredation of Mexican wolves on livestock operations in Arizona.
 As part of its role, the board reimburses livestock producers whose cattle were confirmed to have been taken by a Mexican wolf.